pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

 ```

 ## 5. Connect to Console
-To connect to your Console (Pachyderm UI):
+To connect to your Console (MLDM UI):

 - Point your browser to `http://localhost:4000`
 - If Authentication is activated (When you deploy with an enterprise key already set, for example), you you will be prompted to authenticate: Use your mock User (username:`admin`, password: `password`).